Swiftaff/toylang/README.md

 A toy language which compiles to rust for fun and experimentation.

+See also work in progress [VS Code Extension](https://github.com/Swiftaff/toylang-vscode)

 ## Build

 Builds the `'/src/main.rs` into an executable at `/target/debug/toylang.exe` or `/target/release/toylang.exe`